chirag-7/protein_tuning/README.md

 A Reinforcement Learning (RL) framework for autoregressive protein Language Models (pLMs).
 This repository supports both Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) pipelines to optimize proteins for specific properties.

-Currently, we have implemented the following RL algorithms:
+Currently, have implemented the following RL algorithms:

 1) Weighted DPO

 2) GRPO (bnpo, dr_grpo and grpo)

+And Supervised Fine Tuning methods :

+1) Full Fine-Tuning

+2) Low-Rank Adaptation (LoRA)

 ## About The Project